vincentdephily/emlop/README.md

 ## Usage

 Emlop is split into subcommands like `list` or `predict`, which can be abbreviated by their first letter.
-For complete usage innformation see online help with `emlop -h` or `emlop <sucommand> -h`.
+For a complete list of arguments (this readme doesn't list them all) see `emlop -h` or `emlop <sucommand> -h`.

 ### Show merge history

-This shows merge date, merge time, and package name:
+Show merge date, merge time, and package name:

     $ emlop list | tail
     2018-01-29 10:20:52 +00:00        13 net-wireless/iw-4.9